natemarks/ccloud-admin/CONTRIBUTING.md

 release/ccloud-admin__linux_amd64.tar.gz

 ```

-Then upload the new release to github.
+tag the commit with the manual version number, push the tag, upload the new release to github.